rizekj12/fakeTwitter/README.md

 - Create a table for mentions
 - Create a table for follows
 - Add full CRUD functionality to all tables

+### Known Bugs

+- currently unable to connect to database from Josh's account